Active Grants

 Professor Michael Coyne with schoolchildren

-Michael Coyne, professor of educational psychology, will serve as principal investigator on an IES-funded research project entitled “Evaluating the Impact of Integrated Behavior and Reading Multi-Tiered Systems of Support in Elementary Schools” with co-PIs Brandi Simonsen and D. Betsy McCoach.
+Michael Coyne, professor of educational psychology, serves as principal investigator on an IES-funded research project entitled “Evaluating the Impact of Integrated Behavior and Reading Multi-Tiered Systems of Support in Elementary Schools” with co-PIs Brandi Simonsen and D. Betsy McCoach.

 M-O